-In the Middle ages, Bradfield was owned by the De La Beche family who lived at La Beche Castle in Aldworth.
-When the Langford family inherited their estates, they made Bradfield Manor their principal seat.
-In Tudor times, it passed to Thomas Stafford, a cousin of William Stafford who married Queen Anne Boleyn's sister, Mary.
-During his grandson (Sir) Edward's time as the local lord, his uncle, Sir Henry Docwra (later Baron Docwra of Culmore) also lived at the manor.
-He had retired from a military career in Ireland where he had (re) founded the city of Derry.
-Mary, the wife of Sir Edward Stafford, became sole Lady of the Manor on her husband's death in 1623.
-As her fourth husband, she married Elias Ashmole, Windsor Herald from the College of Arms.
-He was an antiquarian, best known for leaving his collection of curiosities to Oxford University - hence the Ashmolean Museum.
-Ashmole was a favourite at the Court of Charles II, but was, nevertheless, hated by Mary's brother, Sir Humphrey Forster of Aldermaston Court, and her second son, Humphrey Stafford.
-The latter even tried to murder the poor man.
-Forster was caught up in a prolonged lawsuit with Ashmole which he eventually lost.
-He later tried to disrupt one of Elias’ Manorial Courts held at Bradfield, but was promptly arrested.
-The unhappy couple were eventually hounded out of the village, and forced to move to London.
-During the Civil War, the Earl of Essex and his army spent the night of 24th October 1644 at Bradfield, on their way to the 2nd Battle of Newbury.
+In the mid-14th century, Bradfield was owned by the De la Beche family from La Beche Castle in Aldworth.
+When the Langford family inherited their estates in 1364, they made Bradfield their principal seat and built a house there called Bradfield Place.
+In Tudor times the manor passed to Thomas Stafford and during the time of his grandson, Sir Edward, as the local lord, his maternal uncle, Sir Henry Docwra (later Baron Docwra of Culmore) also lived at Bradfield Place.
+He had retired from a military career in Ireland where he is known as its founder of Derry.
+Mary, the wife of Sir Edward Stafford, became sole lady of the manor upon her husband's death in 1623.
+She subsequently married Elias Ashmole from the College of Arms, who left his collection of curiosities to Oxford University.
+This became the core of the Ashmolean Museum.
+Ashmole was hated by Mary's brother, Sir Humphrey Forster of Aldermaston House, and her second son, Humphrey Stafford.
+Stafford even tried to murder the poor man.
+Forster later tried to disrupt one of Elias' manorial courts held at Bradfield but was promptly arrested.
+Mary and Elias Ashmole were eventually hounded out of the village and forced to move to London, at which point their relationship broke down.